mindspore-ai/docs/tutorials/lite/source_en/use/build.md

 >
 > arch: System architecture on which the output will be deployed.

-If ToD is enabled which means `-T on`, two more files will be generated in the `mindspore/output` directory.

-- `mindspore-lite-{version}-train-converter-{os}-{arch}.tar.gz`: Contains model conversion tool (only in x86_64 architecture).
-- `mindspore-lite-{version}-train-{os}-{arch}.tar.gz`: Contains model inference framework, benchmarking tool and performance analysis tool.

-> version: Version of the output, consistent with that of the MindSpore.
->
-> os: Operating system on which the output will be deployed.
->
-> arch: System architecture on which the output will be deployed.

 Execute the decompression command to obtain the compiled output:

 ```bash